Parashurama: Samanta Panchaka

 The Anukramanika Parva says that the Samantha Panchaka is located somewhere around Kurukshetra.
 It also mentions that the Pandavas performed a few religious rites near the Samantha Panchaka before the Kurukshetra War.

 Parashurama Kshetra

+Legend tells that before retiring to Mahendragiri mount, Parashurama threw his axe in the Arabian Sea, and land rose out of it, called Parashurama Kshetra.

 There is much interpretation of 'Parashurama Kshetra' (Land of Parashurama) mentioned in the Puranas.

 The region on the western coast of India from Gokarna to Kanyakumari was known as Parashurama Kshetra.

 The region of Konkan was also considered as Parashurama Kshetra.

 The ancient Saptakonkana is a slightly larger region described in the Sahyadrikhanda which refers to it as Parashuramakshetra (Sanskrit for "The Land Of Parashurama"), Vapi to Tapi is an area of South Gujarat, India.
 This area is called "Parshuram Ni Bhoomi".

 Iconography

 The Hindu literature on iconography such as the Vishnudharmottara Purana and Rupamandana describes him as a man with matted locks, with two hands, one carrying an axe.
 However, the Agni Purana portrays his iconography with four hands, carrying his axe, bow, arrow and sword.
 The Bhagavata Purana describes his icon as one with four hands, carrying his axe, bow, arrows and a shield like a warrior.
 Though a warrior, his representation inside Hindu temples with him in war scenes is rare (the Basohli temple is one such exception).
 Typically, he is shown with two hands, with an axe in his right hand either seated or standing.